 - Maybe you have traditions that require spending money, such as shopping trips with a friend, or going out for a special evening with another couple?

 You don’t need to go into detail, but simply let them know that finances are tight and you can’t do those things this year.
-You can probably find free alternatives, so suggest those things.
+Remember you can probably find free alternatives, so suggest those things.

-You also need to talk to your children.
+It is also helpful to talk to your children.
 I’m not sure that younger kids need to know, as they won’t notice the difference.
 Younger kids don’t care about presents, but they will find wonder in the decorations, family traditions, and movies.
 All those things are free for the taking.

 However you do need to talk with older children and teens.
 Reassure them that Christmas will still be wonderful, but the focus will not be on gifts.
 Enlist their help.
 If you want to ham it up, present them with a challenge.